bsharper/radiacode.js/README.md

 ## Note

-USB connectivity is not currently working.
-Please use Bluetooth connection only.
+USB and Bluetooth are working now.

 ## License